cujoai/nflua/doc/nflua.md

 Integer constant that represents the maximum number of bytes transmitted in a single data stream.

-### `nflua.defaultmaxallockb`
+### `nflua.defaultmaxallocbytes`

-Integer constant that represents the default maximum allocation in kilobytes for each state.
+Integer constant that represents the default maximum number of bytes that each state can allocate.

 ### `nflua.fragsize`